Piper Perabo

 Piper Lisa Perabo (/ˈpɛrəboʊ/ PERR-ə-boh; born October 31, 1976) is an American actress.
-Following her breakthrough in the comedy-drama film Coyote Ugly (2000), she starred in Cheaper by the Dozen (2003), its sequel Cheaper by the Dozen 2 (2005), The Prestige (2006), Looper (2012), Angel Has Fallen (2019), and as CIA agent Annie Walker in the USA Network spy drama series Covert Affairs (2010–2014), for which she was nominated for a Golden Globe Award for Best Actress – Television Series Drama.
+Following her breakthrough in the comedy-drama film Coyote Ugly (2000), she has starred in films including Lost and Delirious (2001), Cheaper by the Dozen (2003), its sequel Cheaper by the Dozen 2 (2005), The Prestige (2006), The Lazarus Project (2008), Looper (2012) and Angel Has Fallen (2019).
+She starred as CIA agent Annie Walker in the USA Network spy drama series Covert Affairs (2010–2014), for which she was nominated for a Golden Globe Award for Best Actress – Television Series Drama, Her other television work includes Yellowstone (2021–2024), Billions (2021–2023) and Butterfly (2025).

 Early life

 Born in Dallas, Texas and raised in Toms River, New Jersey, Perabo is the child of Mary Charlotte (née Ulland), a physical therapist, and George William Perabo, a lecturer in poetry at Ocean County College.
 She is of English, German, and Irish (father) and Norwegian (mother) descent; her surname is sometimes mistakenly described as Portuguese.

 Perabo's parents named her after actress Piper Laurie.
 She is the eldest of three children with two brothers, Noah and Adam.
 She graduated from Toms River High School North in 1994, and earned a bachelor's degree in theater from Honors Tutorial College at Ohio University in 1998.
 In 1996, she attended the Trinity/La MaMa Performing Arts Program.
 She also studied Latin, physics, and poetry in her final year.

 Perabo was first noticed a year before she graduated from college.
 She was in New York City, visiting her then-boyfriend, and accompanied him to an audition.
 Casting director Denise Fitzgerald spotted her and asked her to read for a part.
 She was not cast, but when Fitzgerald found out that she did not have any representation, she made phone calls on Perabo's behalf and found her an agent.